exampleblob/GoMLExecutor/example/e2e/compat/README.md

   - TODO: major version backwards compatibility matrix.
   - If the current commit is the the latest tagged revision, search for an older tagged revision.
 2. Create build using tagged revision.
 Run using tagged revision's configuration.
 3. Create build using latest revision.
-Run using latest revision's configura
+Run using latest revision's configuration.
+4. Run e2e tests using a 2x2 (until full matrix) of tagged client, latest client, tagged server, latest server.
+  - Need monitoring of cache thrashing.
+  - Need to ensure no strict